-We have out together a list of common industry terms which are used across the Centriforce website to help aid your understanding of the products that we have available.
+We have put together a list of common industry terms which are used across the Centriforce website to help aid your understanding of the products that we have available.

-Not only will this help to ensure that you order the right product/s for the projects that you are planning, but it will also give you an insight into the processes that we use in order to fabricate materials from recycled plastics.
+Not only will this help to ensure that you order the right product/s for the projects that you are planning, but it will also give you an insight into the processes that we use to manufacture materials from recycled plastics.

 By designing the usage of waste to extend its useful life, Centriforce engages in circular economy practices.
 We are one of the industry leading companies that use recycled plastic materials, reprocess these into our materials and products which at the end of their own useful life can be reprocessed again into the usage cycle.

 Through our operation, we aim to keep as much material as possible within the cycle to reduce waste production – while promoting circular economy practices.